Dre Campbell Farm

 10 Natural Ways to Get Rid of Ten-Lined June Beetles

-Ten-lined June beetle larvae can do some serious damage to your garden crops.
+The ten-lined June beetle larvae can cause serious damage to the roots of various garden crops.
 The good news is that there are some natural ways to get rid of them.

-You’ll be happy to know you can use common household items and natural repellents to deter these beetles and protect your plants.
+You’ll be happy to know you can use home remedies and natural repellents to deter these beetles and protect your plants.
 In this article, we’ll explore several natural methods to control ten-lined June beetles.

 Identification